 Pacing and Goal line items can be set to different Flight Dates within the Order, different rates, discounts, and also different Goals and pacing.
 They can run evenly or ASAP, delivered front-heavy, rotate creative sets evenly or optimized, and applied with a frequency cap.
 Goals can be set optionally to either metric.

 Most of the targeting is done on the Line Item level.
 Most of it is optional, leaving out targeting expressions means no restrictions for the Ad.

 Generic, always available types are Geographic targeting, Ad Units (Placements), Operating Systems, Devices, etc., and any combinations.

 Passing Key-value pairs with the DFP Tag dynamically from the Apps will allow you to target to Meta data or other custom information.
 To do this, first you need to make sure to add these variables to the generated tag, then register the key-value names and accepted values under Inventory > Key-values.

 Please refer to Google’s Support pages on the proper syntax to add variables to the DFP Tag.
-Ustream can also provide examples.
+IBM Watson Media can also provide examples.